moebius-rex/primes/README.md

 ## Environments

-The project's Sieve of Erastosthenes implementations have been tested on desktop Ubuntu 20.04 LTS and Mac OS 11.2.
+The project's Sieve of Eratosthenes implementations have been tested on desktop Ubuntu 20.04 LTS and Mac OS 11.2.
 Containerized versions of the implementations have been tested on Alpine Linux, Fedora and Ubuntu Focal (20.04 LTS).
 The following language and tool versions were used:

 | Language       | Tool     | Version   |
 | :------------- | -------- | --------- |